SAP-archive/cloud-sdk-android-fiori-ui-components/README.md

 This application demonstrates the available components in the Fiori UI library.
 It organizes the samples using an easy-to-navigate table.
 The app is intended to simply provide example implementation of each control, so that users can take the samples and expand their own applications to use the Fiori library.
 Each table cell represents a type of Fiori control, and the user can tap a table cell to see more detail on a specific control.

+If you are new to the SAP Cloud Platform SDK for Android, the [Step by Step with the SAP Cloud Platform SDK for Android](https://blogs.sap.com/2018/10/15/step-by-step-with-the-sap-cloud-platform-sdk-for-android-part-1/) series is a great place to start.

 ## The Finished Product

 The app lists the available Fiori components.